theteamatx/x-sight/README.md

         )
     ```

 - In the case of the dm_env type RL environment provided, the default driver
     function gets run multiple times while running the simulation, if the custom
     function is not provided.
 The usage of decision_point and decision_outcome
     call in this driver function is shown below:

-### Running Decision API-enabled applications on the command line:
+### Running Decision API-enabled applications on the command line

 Applications the use the Decision API may be run in two modes:

 - Training: the ML algorithm observes many runs of the application to learn
     how to make high-quality decisions, and
 - Run: the ML algorithm has been trained and the application is run normally,
     guided by the trained ML algorithm.

 To run the application in training mode users must run the application's binary
 while setting the command line flag ```--decision_mode``` as ```train``` and must use the
 following flags to control the training process:

 - ```deployment_mode```: The procedure to use when training a model to drive
     applications that use the Decision API.

   - distributed: The application is executed in parallel on the GCP cloud.
   - docker_local: The application is executed locally in a docker container
   - local: The application is executed locally in the current OS environment

 - ```optimizer_type```: The optimizer to be used while training (vizier, dm-acme,
     exhaustive_search)

 - num_train_workers: Number of workers to use on the GCP cloud in a training
     run in distributed mode.

 - num_trials: Total number of training trials to perform across all the local
     or distributed worker nodes.

 - docker_image: docker image to used by worker nodes while running the taks

 - log_path: path to store the logs of workers

 Once the ML model has been trained users can use this model to guide ordinary
 application runs by executing the application's binary while setting the command
 line flag: ```--decision_mode``` as ```run``` and ```--trained_model_log_id``` as ```$log_id``` of generated
 sight run while training.

-### Example demo applications:
+### Example demo applications

 To make it easier to experiment with the Decision API the sight/demo directory
 contains the following demo applications that use the Decision API in the
 different ways described above:

 1. shower_demo_without_env.py (dm_acme): driver function that uses the Decision
     API explicitly.
 1. shower_demo_with_env.py (dm_acme): uses the Decision API implicitly via an
     RL environment that is driven from Sight.
 1. gym_demo_env.py (dm_acme): uses the Decision API implicitly to drive an AI
     gym environment that is specified via the ```--env_name``` command line flag.
 1. sweetness.py: Simple program that tries to learn the level of sweetness a
     user likes and uses the explicit Decision API to describe the state and
     action attributes, as well as the decision point and outcome.
 Used most
     effectively with the following optimizers: vizier, exhaustive_search.
 1. volterra_lotka.py: Simulation of the Volterra-Lotka predator-prey model
     using the explicit Decision API.
 Used most effectively with the following
     optimizers: vizier, exhaustive_search.

-#### Example Training Invocation Commands:
+#### Example Training Invocation Commands

 To make it easier to start experimenting with Sight, below are some example
 commands for running demo files with different optimizers.

-##### Without any environment:
+##### Without any environment

 To use the sight for training optimizer, without any environment, run following
 command with all the mandatory flags mentioned [here](#running-decision-api-enabled-applications-on-the-command-line):